 The Employment Allowance was first introduced in 2014.
-It originally offered a £2,000 reduction in employer’s National Insurance contributions for most employers, including single-person limited companies.
+It originally offered a £2,000 reduction in employer’s National Insurance (NI) contributions for most employers, including single-person limited companies.
 On 6th April 2016 this increased to £3,000 before rising again in 2020.
-The reduction in employer’s National Insurance contributions is now £3,000 and company directors who are the sole employee of their company are no longer eligible.
+The reduction in employer’s National Insurance contributions is now £4,000 and company directors who are the sole employee of their company are no longer eligible.
 Only businesses with an employer’s NI liability of under £100,000 a year are eligible to claim the allowance.

 What is the Employment Allowance?

 The Employment Allowance is a reduction in employer’s National Insurance (NI) contributions of up to £4,000 per year, designed to benefit some small business owners who employ staff.
 The Employment Allowance does not apply to Employee’s National Insurance.

 - The Employment Allowance applies to sole traders, limited companies and/or partnerships who employ staff.

 - The Employment Allowance applies to limited companies that employ staff members who are not directors.
 It also applies to limited companies that only employ directors, as long as there are two or more directors who earn more than the Secondary Threshold for Class 1 National Insurance contributions.
 Further information is available in HMRC’s guidance for single-company directors.

 - The Employment Allowance does not apply if your business is a single-person limited company and you are the only employee.

 - The Employment Allowance does not apply to sole traders or partnerships who do not employ any staff.

 - If you are operating under IR35, the Employment Allowance does not apply to the employer’s National Insurance due on the deemed payment you make.